 A slower and delayed vaccination rollout in low and middle-income countries has left them vulnerable to COVID-19 variants, new surges of the virus and a slower recovery out of the crisis.
-High-income countries started vaccination on average two months earlier than low-income countries and access to vaccines in low-income countries is still strikingly low.
+High-income countries started vaccination on average two months earlier than low-income countries and vaccination coverage in low-income countries is still strikingly low.

-The almost invisible red line at the bottom of the graph is a stark reminder of the gap between rich and poor countries.
+The red line at the bottom of the graph is a stark depiction of the gap between rich and poor countries.

 Are vaccines affordable for all countries?

-Data from UNICEF and Gavi, the Vaccine Alliance, shows that the average cost per COVID-19 vaccine dose ranges between US$ 2 – $ 40.
-The estimated distribution cost is US$ 3.70 per person vaccinated with two doses, after accounting for vaccine wastage.
+Data from the MI4A COVID-19 Vaccine Purchase Dataset shows that the average cost per COVID-19 vaccine dose ranges between US$ 2 – $ 40.
+The estimated delivery cost is US$ 3.70 per person vaccinated with two doses, after accounting for vaccine wastage.

-This represents a significant financial burden for low-income countries, where the average annual per capita health expenditure amounts to US$ 41.
-While vaccination programmes will increase healthcare costs across all countries, it is especially the case in low-income countries as they would need to increase their health expenditure by a staggering 30-60 percent to reach seventy percent of their population under the current pricing.
-High-income countries are expected to increase theirs by only 0.8 percent to achieve the same vaccination rate.
+This represents a significant financial burden for low-income countries, where the average annual per capita health expenditure amounts to US$ 41 (Global Health Expenditure Database).
+While vaccination programmes will increase healthcare costs across all countries, it is especially the case in low-income countries as they would need to increase their health expenditure by a staggering 30-60 percent to reach seventy percent of their population under the current pricing and over a period of one year.
+High-income countries are expected to increase theirs by only 0.8 percent to achieve the same vaccination rate in one year.

-While COVAX provides a global risk sharing mechanism for pooled procurement and equitable distribution of COVID-19 vaccines, if a greater coverage is required to ensure a stop to the spread of COVID-19, the financial burden on most vulnerable countries increases.
-Additionally, some countries are already considering booster doses, which indicates that COVID-19 vaccinations may become a recurring expense for countries.
+COVAX provides a global risk sharing mechanism for pooled procurement and equitable distribution of COVID-19 vaccines to vaccinate 20% of countries population.
+As a greater coverage is required to ensure a stop to the spread of COVID-19, unless COVAX is able to support LICs beyond 20 percent vaccination rate, the financial burden of vaccinating an additional 50 percent of the population will fall on most vulnerable countries.
+Additionally, some countries are already delivering booster doses, which indicates that COVID-19 vaccinations may become a recurring expenditure for countries.